Fujia-Ren/Realtime-Sentiment/skeleton/README.md

 Ran by Azure Function?
 Run Every 1 minute or so in the end, but let's just start with 24 hours (or whenever we call it)
 * Acquire text: uses twitch api to get text and store it in TEXT DB
 * Analyze text: get TEXTS from the TEXT DB analyze it, and update the hashtag entities in the HASH DB accordingly
 * Disply: read hastag entities from HASH DB, and update the display accordingly

+# Eventually...
+Each script will live in the cloud (in its equivalent form), like Azure functions.